HURLEY’S HAS BEEN A FAMILY-OWNED BUSINESS SINCE 1955...

 FUTURE OF HURLEY’S

 Despite their decades of retail experience, the business has never been afraid to try new things and pursue new markets.
-The Hurley’s family recognised the growing popularity of fashion e-commerce, and began developing an online business alongside their successful bricks-and-mortar stores.
+The Hurley’s family recognised the growing popularity of fashion e-commerce, and began developing an online business alongside their successful bricks-and-mortar store.
 All of the family have added a helping hand in some capacity over the years; from running stores, to doing the deliveries.
 As the brand develops, Hurley’s has been increasing focus on online sales, with a full studio department, digital marketing, and regular online promotions.
 The Hurley’s team understands the importance of Social Media, and have been strengthening the brand’s voice on Facebook, Twitter, and Instagram as a way to communicate with customers on a deeper level.
 Hurley’s has come a long way from a small sports store on Eccles Road, and everyone here is excited to see what the future will hold.

 *All photos are originals and Merepress LTD trading as Hurley owns the rights to them.